 For the deceased, the data protection legislation no longer applies, but the common law duty of confidentiality still applies.
-There is GMC guidance on this sharing available online.
-In general, we would provide information to anyone with a claim on the estate - commonly family.
+There is GMC guidance on this sharing available online, and the DPO has produced FAQs and other guidance on sharing.
+In general, we would provide information to anyone with a claim on the estate - commonly family - but only information related to that claim, under the Access to Health Records Act 1990.